 Mariko Hori Tanaka and Nicholas Johnson convened the meeting in Belgrade 2018.

-The next meeting will be held in Galway in July 2020, where the focus will be on theatre ecologies and Beckett in international performance cultures.
+The next meeting will be held in Virtual-Galway in July 2021.

 Call for Papers Samuel Beckett Working Group 'Theatre and Migration in Beckett', Belgrade, Serbia 9-13 July, 201801 December, 2017 by Mariko Tanaka | 0 comments